The Lesley H. and William L. Collins College of Professional StudiesQueens Campus

 Can I study abroad as part of the program?

 Graduate sport management students may have opportunities to study on our Rome campus as part of one-week sessions in January and four-week sessions in June.
 Be advised that these program are not always scheduled each year.
 For more information, please visit the St. John’s University Global Studies web site.

-For more information about the MPS Program in Sport Management, please contact the Faculty Director, Dr. Glenn Gerstner, at 718 990-7474 or [email protected]
+For more information about the MPS Program in Sport Management, please contact the Program Director, Dr. Glenn Gerstner, at 718 990-7474 or [email protected]